yujinan1990/test/test1.md

 ### so this is the first time i edit in githubDesktop

 I keep change something, because I find that there is no change in Changes Tab of githubDesktop.
 So I find that Changes Tab embodys the content change which is not be committed.
-So if I change twice at different time and neither is commited, what will I see.
+So if I change twice at different time and neither is commited, what will I see. ---add change at "idea changes"
 I keep change, this is the 3rd change without commit // add in 4th, delete a . symble
 <<<<<<< HEAD
 I find that githubDesktop embody the content of the last change.